marsade/100_Days_Of_Code/day_30-errors_exceptions_json/README.md

 	print(content)
 ```
 The second time running this codw will not have any exceptions so `Something` will be printed to the console.
-- finally: This is a block of code to execute no matter what happens.
+- `finally`: This is a block of code to execute no matter what happens.
 ```py
 try:
 	file = open("a_file.txt")